 Rosa ‘Fighting Temeraire’

-For many years the rose has been one of my most frequently returned to subjects.
-In particular, I have been drawn to the David Austin English rose variety, ‘Fighting Temeraire’.
+For many years the rose has been one of Jarnie’s most frequently returned to subjects.
+In particular she has been drawn to the David Austin English rose variety, ‘Fighting Temeraire’.

-The story begins when I was small.
-On one of the walls of my family home, my dad kept a print of the J.M.W.
-Turner painting ‘The Fighting Temeraire’.
+The story begins when Jarnie was small.
+On one of the walls of her family home, her father kept a print of the famous J.M.W.
+Turner painting, ‘The Fighting Temeraire’.
 It is an evocative painting, one which tells the story of the death of a fighting sail powered ship, alongside the new dawning of the steam age.
 The ship herself had been alongside the much celebrated ‘Victory’ at the Battle of Trafalgar, and yet here she is being taken away by a steam driven tug set against a blazing sunset to be broken apart.

-The rose was named for the ship and as both my father and my husband have served in the merchant and Royal Navy respectively, to me it fills a sense of purpose and completes my narrative.
+The rose was named after the painting, and as both Jarnie’s father and husband have served in the merchant and Royal Navy respectively, it feels like her own story is coming full circle.
+A story that is as yet unfinished.